Helix AU Core

 Field Validation

-• All required fields (e.g., status, participant, slot,practioner) must be present.
+• All mandatory fields such as status, participant, slot,practioner, must be filled.

-• Reject appointments with invalid slot references or participant or practitioner roles.
+• Decline appointments with invalid slot references, participant or practitioner roles.

 Access and Permissions